iscoe/ISC_AML_2018/src/defenses/README.md

   "entry_point": "run_defense.sh"
 }
 ```
 If you would like to use your own custom docker image, DockerHub (link above) allows one to publish images for free.
 This is the preferred way of providing us with an image to use.

+The entry point script should be a bash shell script that takes two arguments, a directory containing images to classify and an output file where classification outputs will be written.
+This script should then launch your classifier with these arguments (and anything else you need).
+We recommend just using one of the [examples](./sample_defense/run_defense_noop.sh)  we provide (suitably modified as needed for your code).

 ### Local Dockerfiles